mnemnion/orb/doc/md/notes/concordance.md

                      Latin-1 would say something like
                      «¬ NOT SIGN Latin-1: etc» but the not sign and description would all be Latin-1, not ``utf``.¶
-   - version      :  Foreign key to a ``version`` table.
-Not sure we actually need this come to think of it.

 ### codepoint_in